Hibbs Hall, First Floor

 Schedule a pre-law advising appointment:

-- Sophomores/Juniors: Plan to attend a Pre-Law Orientation session on the First Friday or Third Tuesday of the month.
+- Sophomores/Juniors: Plan to attend a Pre-Law Orientation session held once a month.
 Check our Events calendar for times and locations.

 - Freshmen: Ask your advisor about Pre-Law Orientation sessions.
 Come prepared by completing the Student Questionnaire and reading the content of this website (including The ABA Statement on Pre-Law Preparation).

 Before you meet with a Pre-Law advisor, you are required to complete the pre-law advising Student Questionnaire.
 You may bring it with you to a Pre-Law Orientation, or your first appointment.